As an Amazon Associate, we earn from qualifying purchases. We also earn from other affiliate websites. See our full disclaimer.

 Dive into folding, organizing, and more in The Life-Changing Magic of Tidying Up by Marie Kondo.
 You can watch the Netflix series for a little motivation, but I highly recommend reading the book.

 Besides being a huge motivator to start your downsizing process, there are some great tips and tricks that I still use years after reading this book.
-Thanks to Marie for teaching me that even folding your underwear is a necessary and wonderful thing!
+Thanks to Marie for teaching me that even folding your underwear is a wonderful thing!

 5. Maintain Your Minimalist Wardrobe